 of historical evidence for a miracle is pointless, as a matter of

-I have not attempted to prove that miracles do
+attempted to prove that miracles do

 occur.
 My purpose has been more modest.
 I have only attempted to show